Garridot/Garridot/README.md

 ## <p align="center">About Me</p>
 > Backend developer with three years of experience skilled in Python, for Backend development, API, and data manipulation.
-I am also knowledgeable in frontend development, having worked on website layouts, responsive design, and API interactions using HTML/CSS, and JavaScript.
+I am also knowledgeable in frontend development, having worked on website layouts, responsive design, and API interactions using HTML/CSS, and JavaScript.<br>
 > Seeking challenging opportunities to contribute technical skills and creativity.

 ## <p align="center">💻 Tech Stack</p>